MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 - Once you have the top possible performance, attempt cost saving measures (e.g. use GPT-3.5, find shorter prompts, etc.)

 **Recommendations:**
-- Use in low-stakes applications, combine with human oversight
+- Use in *low-stakes applications*, combine with human oversight
 - Source of inspiration, suggestions
 - Copilots over autonomous agents